opsaaaaa/wordfreqgo/BUILD_LOG.md

+# The current status.

+English and similar languages with white space word boundaries should function fine.
+The wordquery struct accepts a tokenize function.
+So other types of boundaries can be supported that way.

+I suspect Chinese and Japanese will need more work to function correctly.
+Other languages may also need some attention.
+I am making that a low priority as it is complex and not applicable to my use case.

+Numbers don't yet work correctly.
+Again low priority for me.

+I would like to have a function to easily export data.
+Specifically to write it to a database.
+I think I'll write that in the project I use that feature in.
+Then I'll decide if I am going to add that tooling here or not.

+The next things to be DONE.
+- write a more useful readme
+- consider how to publish the package.
+I'll do that when I need to use the package in another project.
+- make a command line utility.
+Perhaps a wrapper package called "wordfreqgo-cli" ?.

+# Removal of word tree code.

+I removed the word tree code and several experiments that aren't needed in the final product.
+That code is preserved in a branch called "2023-11-06".

+This code includes scripts to convert the source msgpack word data to the tsv format. (from the wordfreq py libary.)

 # Benchmark for tree lookup ends up being slower than linear lookup

 Using a tree based lookup ends up being slower.